MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-enhanced-attachment-control.md

   - ai-gen-desc
 ---

-# Enable the enhanced email attachment control for forms
+# Enable the enhanced email attachment experience for forms

-You can enable the enhanced attachment control for forms.
-If you enable this control, the agents will see a consistent email attachment experience.
+You can enable the enhanced attachment experience for forms.
+If you enable the enhanced attachment control, the agents will see a consistent email attachment experience.
 Do the following steps to enable the attachment:

 1. In Power Apps, select the environment that contains your solution.
 1. Select **Tables**, select **Email**, and then select **Forms**.